-This description of walking the TMB [northern half] encompasses a trip through three countries in six days of walking – making it by far the more interesting of the two possible TMB mini-tours.
-There is no other way to walk it properly [i.e., anti-clockwise] than to commence in Courmayeur.
-And what a welcome contrast it is to the commercial and glitzy, so-called ‘French cradle of alpinism’ that is Chamonix.
-Its august Italian counterpart is nestled in the Val Veni on the other side of the Massif and welcomes the hiking fraternity in a much more under-stated manner.
-Reason enough in itself to start the full TMB tour here, although you also avoid the crowds by NOT starting in Les Houches, France.
-So enjoy a more moderate introduction to Le Tour itself: time to break yourself in gently and get up to speed, rather than hit the ground running with jet lag.
+This description of walking the TMB [northern half] comprises a trip through three countries in six days of walking.
+This makes it by far the more interesting of the two possible TMB mini-tours.
+There is simply no better way to walk it properly [i.e., anti-clockwise] than to commence in Courmayeur.
+And what a welcome contrast it is to Chamonix, the commercial and glitzy ‘cradle of alpinism’.
+Its august Italian counterpart is nestled in the Val Veni on the other side of the Mont Blanc Massif.
+Courmayeur welcomes the hiking fraternity in a much more under-stated manner.
+Reason enough to start the full TMB tour here, although you also avoid the crowds by NOT starting in Les Houches, France.
+So enjoy a more relaxed introduction to Le Tour itself: time to break yourself in gently and get up to speed, rather than hit the ground running with jet lag.

-Courmayeur to Arnuva is the perfect start and a supreme day’s hiking in its own right; and juxtaposed with the ‘Balcon du Sud’ as the perfect ending, we believe our mini-tour is one heavenly sandwich.
+Courmayeur to Arnuva is a superb first day’s hiking.
+Juxtaposed with ‘Lac Blanc’ as the perfect ending, we believe our mini-tour is a hiking sandwich made in heaven.

-We leave Courmayeur via the Mountain Guides’ Association building and, once off the tarmac, it is a 90-minute climb [punctuated by fine views back down valley to Courmayeur] until you get to the Bertone Refuge.
+We leave Courmayeur via the Mountain Guides’ Association building.
+Once off the tarmac, it is a 90-minute climb until you get to the Bertone Refuge.
+Pace yourself as it is punctuated by fine views back down valley to Courmayeur.

-This is your first opportunity to enjoy a short break [drinks, WC, etc.] and the first fine belvedere of the day.
-Your sense of expectation is immediately whetted and you feel you can almost stretch out and touch the conical Mont de la Dome from the orientation table just above.
+This is your first opportunity to enjoy a short break and the first spectacular belvedere of the day.
+Your sense of expectation is immediately whetted.
+You can almost stretch out and touch the conical Mont de la Dome from the orientation table just above.

-We opt for the moderate option from this point, ignoring the ‘are you nuts!’ variant via Col Sapin, and enjoy a fine, gently-undulating alpine ridge that hugs the contours of Mont de la Saxe with fine views off left along the Ferret valley and across valley to the massif and its peaks.
+We opt for the moderate option from this point, ignoring the ‘are you nuts!’ variant via Col Sapin.
+Enjoy a gently-undulating alpine ridge that hugs the contours of Mont de la Saxe.
+The views off left/west along the Ferret valley and across to the peaked massif are truly invigorating.

-The ridge is quite exposed to start with, but tree cover is found after about 30 minutes as your path traverses juniper, billberry and larchwoods.
-You may cross a few day-hikers here on their way up and back to Bertone from Leuchey and La Vachy in the valley below.
-The immensely enjoyable and gently undulating subalpine trail provides superb views on all sides as you head NE along a trail punctuated by abandoned farms – Leche [1929 ms alt], Arminaz [2033 ms alt] and Secheron, before you commence your ascent to the fabulous vantage point that is home to the welcoming Bonatti Refuge, located on a lower terrace of the Vallon de Malatra.
+The ridge is quite exposed at first, but tree cover is found after about 30 minutes.
+Your path traverses juniper, billberry and larchwoods.
+You may cross a few day-hikers here on their way up to Bertone from Leuchey in the valley below.
+The scenic and undulating subalpine trail heads north-east.
+You pass the abandoned farms of Leche [1929 ms alt], Arminaz [2033 ms alt., with its ravine and bridge] and Secheron.
+Shortly after, you commence your ascent to the next fabulous vantage point that is home to the welcoming Bonatti Refuge.
+This perfect lunch spot is located on a lower terrace of the Vallon de Malatra.

-The Grandes Jorasses [4208 ms alt.] and Aiguille de l’Eveque [3258 ms alt.] are directly opposite the Bonatti refuge, while Mont Blanc is still visible.
-You have progressed another two-and-a-half hours along the mythical trail since Bertone and it is time to enjoy a break for drinks and essentials and take in the splendor of this picturesque, middle-mountain stop-over.
-You are an hour-and-a-half away from Arnuva, with Refuge Elena a further hour from there.
+The Grandes Jorasses [4208 ms alt.] and Aiguille de l’Eveque [3258 ms alt.] are directly opposite the Bonatti refuge.
+Mont Blanc is still in sight.
+Bertone is two-and-a-half hours behind, so it is time to enjoy a lunch break and hearty fare is in abundance.
+Imbibe the splendours of this picturesque, middle-mountain stop-over.
+You are only an hour-and-a-half away from Arnuva, with Refuge Elena a further hour from there.

 After Bertone, you negotiate a bridge over a ravine and pass through the ruins of Gioe hamlet.
-A protracted climb follows that is never too steep until you round a bend and level out at 2000 ms to enjoy fine views of the Pre-de-Bar glacier.
-Your trail traverses alpenrose and billberry, with the water in the river Ferret below a magnificent pale green befitting of the finest aquamarine.
+A protracted climb follows that is never quite gets too steep.
+You round a bend and level out at 2000 ms to enjoy fine views of the Pre-de-Bar glacier.
+Your trail traverses alpenrose and bilberry.
+The water in the river Ferret below is a magnificent pale green befitting of the finest aquamarine.

-The descent to Arnuva commences as a saunter through classic alpine meadow, but steepens after a junction with some farm buildings.
-Thereafter, the trail becomes steep and quite degraded until you arrive at the valley bottom and your welcoming auberge, with open-air bar for that much-needed draught lager.
+The descent to Arnuva commences as a saunter through classic alpine meadow, but steepens after a junction with farm buildings.
+Thereafter, the trail steepens and is degraded until you arrive at the valley bottom.
+Your welcoming auberge is off left, with open-air bar for that much-needed draught lager.

 Elena is a slate-grey, functional-looking building overlooking Mont Dolent and the Pre-de-Bar glacier.
-Its rugged emplacement lacks the charm [and the fine terrace] of Bonatti, but it is nice inside, with a good mix of double rooms and large dormitories and refreshments and wholesome meals are available to all.
+Its rugged emplacement lacks the charm [and the fine terrace] of Bonatti, but it is comfortable inside.
+Like Bonatti, accommodation is a good mix of private double rooms and large dormitories.
+Refreshments and wholesome meals are available to all.

-The highlight of today’s walking is the climb up to the Grand Col de Ferret with its orientation table on the Italian-Swiss frontier.
-Climbing sticks are ‘de rigeur’ and the ascent quite strenuous, steep, winding and crowded: take plenty of breaks and try to enjoy it!
-It is only [sic] 480 ms of ascent and the rest of the day is downhill; however, the surface is highly degraded, the trail more like a channel in places and can take around two hours.
-Mumble “arrivederci” under your breath as you enjoy the final views back down Ferret Valley and tentatively start to practice your yodeling skills.
+The highlight of today’s walking is the climb up to the Grand Col de Ferret, with its orientation table on the Italian-Swiss frontier.
+Climbing sticks are ‘de rigeur’ and the ascent quite strenuous, steep, winding and crowded.
+Take plenty of breaks and try to enjoy it – only [sic] 480 ms of ascent and then the rest of the day is downhill!
+The surface is highly degraded, the trail more like a channel in places and can take around two hours.
+Mumble “arrivederci”, enjoy your last views of Ferret Valley and tentatively start to practice your yodeling skills.

 After all the sweat expended in reaching this ‘grand col’, one has to feel a little disappointed with the non-descript nature of the ‘table d’orientation’ – obviously built to last and vandal proof.
 Don’t join the queue, but do spend some time picking out Arnuva in the valley below.

-Once you have finished marveling at your arrival in Switzerland by stealth, you are rewarded with the first sight of the grassy and gently-undulating trail that takes you all the way to Refuge La Peule and lunch, about an hour’s walk away.
+Having entered Switzerland by stealth, you are rewarded with a grassy and sloping trail leading you all the way down to Refuge La Peule and lunch – about an hour’s walk away.
 Surely one of those nice people at IGN.fr has forgotten to turn on the green tint on this section of the map?
-For what you anticipate as being bare rock and scree is, in fact, more like the setting for ‘The Sound of Music’ – the hills are very much alive with the sights and sounds of all sorts of vegetation and creatures [watch out for accompanied mules passing you in the opposite direction].
+For what you anticipate as being bare rock and scree is, in fact, more like the setting for ‘The Sound of Music.’
+The hills are very much alive with the sights and sounds of all sorts of vegetation and creatures – such as accompanied mules passing you in the opposite direction.

-The yellow and black lozenges and TMB Capitals have now been replaced by white poles sporting red, white and black rings; and whilst Mont-Blanc is now lost until Col de Balme in 3-days’ time, one now has the sensation of being a privileged participant amidst mountain ranges rather than a passive and awestruck observer of a static block.
+The yellow and black lozenge and TMB Capital waymarks have now been replaced by white poles sporting red, white and black rings.
+Mont Blanc is lost from view until Col de Balme in 3-days’ time.
+You are now a privileged participant amidst lesser mountain ranges rather than an awestruck observer of Le Massif.

-The gentle descent to La Peule can be savoured as much as the bouillon served up at this summer farmstead, neatly served up with a doorstop of freshly-baked bread.
+The gentle descent to La Peule can be savoured as much as the vegetable soup (bouillon) served up at this summer farmstead – accompanied by a doorstop of freshly-baked bread.
 From here we err on the side of caution and opt for the less demanding, all-weather trail that takes us down to Les Ars and along the Swiss Val Ferret.
-It takes around an hour to arrive in Ferret, a charming frontier village that merits a quick look around before you retrace your steps to the hamlet’s entrance and cross over the raging torrent that is La Drance de Ferret.
-Failure to do so means missing that picture-book chapel – a must irrespective of your faith or beliefs.
+It takes around an hour to arrive in Ferret, a charming frontier village.
+The hamlet merits a visit before crossing the raging torrent that is La Drance de Ferret.
+Failure to do so means missing that picture-postcard chapel – a must irrespective of your faith.
 The sentier des Bergers is the final delight of the day before you enter La Fouly and enjoy an evening in your 3-star hotel.

-Day Three, or La Fouly to Champex, starts with a quick look at the weather outlook at the Tourism Office before you depart past the ramshackle internet café/chalet, cross the Torrent again and strike out northwards alongside the attractive banks of ‘La Drance’.
+Day Three of this description of walking the TMB [northern half], from La Fouly to Champex, starts with a quick glance at the weather outlook posted at the Tourism Office.
+Pass the ramshackle internet café/chalet, cross the Torrent again and strike out northwards along the attractive banks of ‘La Drance’.
 On this most gentle of stages, relatively-speaking of course, the day commences without the habitual climb – although do save a bit of energy for the early-afternoon ascent to Lac Champex.
-This takes you from 1055 to 1473 ms alt along the Sentier de Champignons: an invitation to learn-as-you-hike, so to speak, rather than gather-as-you-go.
+This takes you from 1055 to 1473 ms altitude along the Sentier de Champignons: an invitation to learn-as-you-hike, so to speak, rather than gather-as-you-go.

-The walking is quite varied today: there’s an open ledge reminiscent of the Gorges du Tarn; an enclosed and tree-lined embankment; a pastoral stroll on a minor tarmacked path with nothing to obscure the views of the fabulous mountain scenery including Le Catogne; not to mention the human interest on offer between the villages of Praz de Fort and Issert.
+The walking is quite varied: an open ledge reminiscent of the Gorges du Tarn; an enclosed and tree-lined embankment; a pastoral stroll on a minor tarmacked path, with nothing to obscure the views of the fabulous mountain scenery including Le Catogne; and the human interest on offer between the villages of Praz de Fort and Issert.
 Consider lunching in the latter before enjoying several fine belvederes en route to ethereal Champex.